compilit/compilit-validation/README.md

 # solidcoding-validation

-A small package that enables validation of business rules through a fluent API
+A small package that enables validation of (business) rules through a fluent API.

 # Installation